PACISE 2026 – Order in Chaos

 Webmaster:

-Dudley Girard
+Dr. Dudley Girard (cdgira@ship.edu)

 The Department of Computer Science at Shippensburg University is excited to host the 41st Annual Spring Conference of the Pennsylvania Computer and Information Science Educators (PACISE), a professional organization representing faculty in all areas of computing and computing education in the Pennsylvania State System of Higher Education.
 The conference dates are April 10 – 11, 2026.